On space-like generalized constant ratio hypersufaces in Minkowski spaces: Acknowledgements

 \section{Acknowledgements}

-This paper is a part of PhD thesis of the second named author.
-This work was done while the second named author was visiting Nam\i k Kemal University in 2015.
-The third named author is supported by The Scientific and Technological Research Council of Turkey (Project Name: `Y\_EUCL2TIP', Project Number: 114F199).
+This paper is a part of PhD thesis of the first named author who was supported by The Scientific and Technological Research Council of Turkey (TUBITAK) as a PhD scholar.